oregonjim/leetv/README.md

                     # the duration of each video in milliseconds
 ~/.leetv/sched:
     mon.ini         # each file contains 48 1/2 hour time slots
-    tue.ini         # that you fill in with your desired schedule wed.ini
+    tue.ini         # that you fill in with your desired wed.ini         # viewing schedule
     thu.ini
     fri.ini
     sat.ini